google/digitalbuildings/tools/abel/validators/README.md

 - Human-readable code for an entity which a field is a data point of.
 - e.g. `AHU-1001`

-`Guid`
+`Entity Guid`
 - String
 - Optional
 - [UUID4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) value for an entity corresponding to the entity in the Entity Code column.

-`Standard Field Name`
+`Reporting Entity Field`
 - String
 - **Required**
-- Standardized field name belonging to an entity type as defined in the [Digital Buildings Ontology](https://github.com/google/digitalbuildings/tree/master/ontology) and [Entity Fields](#entity-fields) tab.
+- Name of the entity field which reports a multi-state value in its telemetry payload.

-`Standard State`
+`DBO Standard State`
 - String
 - **Required**
 - Stanardized multi-state value name as defined in [Digital Buildings Ontology](https://github.com/google/digitalbuildings/blob/master/ontology/yaml/resources/states/states.yaml).